voostindie/markdown-curator/README.md

 (Here it's useful to explain what the marker is used for.)
 ```

-...then the section title in all query outputs would include the text "Important !".
+...then the section title in all query outputs would include the text "Important!".

 If you want to group the entries for a marker by date in the output, then add the front matter variable `group-by-date` with a value of `true`.